Manu S. Pillai

 Manu S. Pillai (born 28th February 1990) is an Indian writer and popular historian.
 He is known for his works covering the history of India from late medieval through colonial times, with his debut book, The Ivory Throne, winning the Sahitya Akademi Yuva Puraskar.

 Early life and education

-Manu S. Pillai was born in Mavelikkara, Kerala in 1990, and grew up in Pune.
-He received a Bachelor's Degree in Economics from Fergusson College and a Master's Degree in International Relations from King's College London.
-He holds a PhD in history from King's College London.
+Manu S. Pillai was born in Mavelikkara, Kerala, in 1990, and grew up in Pune, Maharashtra.
+He received a bachelor's degree in economics from Fergusson College and a master's degree in international relations from King's College London.
+He holds a PhD in history (with a dissertation titled Rajas, Rani, Deity and Company) from King's College London.

 Career

-Following his education, he worked with the Parliamentary office of Shashi Tharoor in New Delhi and Lord Karan Bilimoria in London.
-He also worked as a researcher on the BBC Radio 4 series, Incarnations with Sunil Khilnani, which tells the story of India through fifty great lives.
+Following his education, he worked with the parliamentary office of Shashi Tharoor in New Delhi and with Karan Bilimoria in London.
+He also worked as a researcher on the BBC Radio 4 series Incarnations with Sunil Khilnani, which tells the story of India through fifty great lives.
 In 2017, he became a full time author.